caesarnine/ctxl/README.md

 - misc: Includes common configuration and documentation file types

 The tool automatically detects project types, but you can also specify them manually using the `--presets` option.

-## Features

-- Auto-detects project types and respects .gitignore rules to determine what files to include/exclude
-- Fully customizable file inclusion/exclusion via `--filter` if you need more control
-- Generates AI-ready XML output with custom task descriptions
-- Simple CLI for easy integration into development workflows
-- Efficiently handles large, polyglot projects
-- Supports a wide range of programming languages and frameworks
-- Customizable presets with ability to view and save presets
-- Verbose logging option for detailed process information
-- Dependency analysis for Python projects (enabled by default)

 ## Output Example